sc12070/member-collection/README.md

 ## TODO

-1. allow users to change the order
+1. Optimize performance

+2. Extract the PanResponder with FlatList